 - Basics of Natural Science and Engineering (30 ECTS)

 - Sustainable Energetics (15 ECTS)

-- Materials of Sustainable Energetics (18 ECTS)
+- Specialisation in Materials or Processes of Sustainable Energetics (18 ECTS)

 - Research Project and Practical Training (12 ECTS)